hikeventures/hikeventures.github.io/_posts/shows/2017-04-05-ITB-Colorado.markdown

 ---
-published: false
-title: Things to do outdoors in Colorado - ITB Interview with Sidon Travel
+title: Things to do outdoors in Colorado - ITB Interview with Colorado Tourism Office
 description: Interviews with the Sidon Travel at the ITB
-date: 2017-04-05 17:28:01
+date: 2017-04-05 15:28:01
 category: articles
 tags:
   - articles